jina-ai/discoart/README.md

 DiscoArt is an elegant way of creating Disco Diffusion<sup><a href="#example-application">[*]</a></sup> artworks for generative artists, AI enthusiasts and hard-core developers.
 DiscoArt has a modern & professional API with a beautiful codebase, ensuring high usability and maintainability.
 It introduces handy features such as result recovery and persistence, gRPC/HTTP serving w/o TLS, post-analysis, allowing it to be part of larger cross-modal or multi-modal applications.

 <sub><sup><a id="example-application">[*]</a>
-Disco Diffusion (DD) is a Google Colab Notebook which leverages an AI Image generating technique called CLIP-Guided Diffusion to allow you to create compelling and beautiful images from just text inputs.
+Disco Diffusion is a Google Colab Notebook that leverages CLIP-Guided Diffusion to allow one to create compelling and beautiful images from text prompts.
 </sup></sub>

 👼 **Available to all**: fully compatible to Google Colab *free tier*!
 Perfect for those who don't own GPU.